luntik2012/QTinyAes/README.md

 # QTinyAes
-A Qt-Wrapper for the AES-implementation kokke/tiny-AES128-C
+A Qt-Wrapper for the AES-implementation kokke/tiny-AES128-C (supports AES128/192/256)

 This class is simply a wrapper for https://github.com/kokke/tiny-AES128-C. It allows to use the simple AES-implementation inside Qt and with Qt's `QByteArray` class.
+Thanks to recent updates, allowing keys of size 128, 192 and 256.

 ## Features
  - It's a C++-class instead of just C-functions
  - Easy integration with Qt-Projects thanks to the use of QByteArray
  - Allows plain-texts of any size - padding will be added automatically
+ - Supports all common AES keysizes (compile-time switch)

 ## Installation
 The package is providet as qpm package, [`de.skycoder42.qtinyaes`](https://www.qpm.io/packages/de.skycoder42.qtinyaes/index.html).
 To install: